 Peripherally inserted central catheter - insertionPICC - insertion

-How Is a PICC Inserted?
+How is a PICC Inserted?

 - You get a shot of medicine to numb your skin.
-This may sting for just a moment.
+This may sting for a moment.

 After the Catheter is Placed

-It is okay to take showers and baths 7 - 10 days after your catheter was put in place.
-When you do, make sure the dressings are secure and your catheter site stays dry.
-Do not let the catheter site go under water if you are soaking in a bathtub.
+It is usually OK to take showers and baths several days after your catheter is placed.
+Ask your provider how long to wait.
+When you do shower or bathe, make sure the dressings are secure and your catheter site stays dry.
+DO NOT let the catheter site go under water if you are soaking in a bathtub.

-Your doctor will give you a prescription for the supplies you will need.
+Your doctor will give you a prescription for the supplies you need.
 You can buy these at a medical supply store.
-It will help to know the name of your catheter and what company made it.
-Write this information down, and keep it handy.
+It will help to know the name of your catheter and what company makes it.
+Write this information down and keep it handy.

-Call your doctor or nurse if you have:
+Call your health care provider if you have: